cultiv-tech/php-api-challenge/challenge.md

 - Each endpoint should have its own test

 ### Bonus:
-- Implement using GraphQl instead of RESTFUL
+- Create a GraphQL API instead of RESTful API

 ## Instructions